1957 Sighting Wave Chronology

 July 17 radar-emitting UFO/ELINT incident

-This is an 18-page report on an on-going project involving a number of people.
+This is an extensive report on an on-going project involving a number of people.
 With the help of William Wise (Project Blue Book Archive), and Dan Wilson (archive case researcher), the task becomes much easier.
 But without Brad Sparks' updated list, the Comprehensive Catalog of Project Blue Book Unknowns, the entire project would have been impossible.
 And our thanks also go to Jean Waskiewicz (Global Sighting Information Database) that helped make it possible to link from the cases to the reports themselves.
 Incidents with designation "Cat." on line two (the beginning of the description line) are from specific sighting catalogs, such as Cat.
 3 (E-M cases from Mark Rodeghier's "UFO Reports Involving Vehicle Interference (441 Cases).") and Cat.
 4 (Joan Woodward's Animal Reaction Database).

 The 1957 UFO Chronology